Joe Biden Says Donald Trump’s Administration Is Putting American National Security At Risk

 “Right now as our nation is in a period of transition, we need to make sure that nothing is lost in the handoff between administration [sic].
 My team needs a clear picture of our forced posture around the world and our operations to deter our enemies.”

 Acting Defense Secretary Chris Miller released a statement in December that pushed back against the Biden transition’s previous claims of obstruction on behalf of Trump’s Defense Department.
-As The Inquisitr reported, Miller claimed that Biden’s transition agreed to a holiday hiatus from Pentagon meetings and pushed back on reports that the Democrat’s transition team was being shut out of the process.
+As The Inquisitr reported, Miller claimed that Biden’s transition agreed to a holiday hiatus from Pentagon meetings and pushed back on reports that the Democrat’s team was being shut out of the process.

 As reported by Axios, Biden stressed that his administration is focused on “rebuilding the full set of our instruments of foreign policy and national security” and suggested that the Trump administration is acting as a roadblock to achieving these goals.